 Big food companies like to hide trans fats from you because they have earned such a bad rap in recent years.
 That is why trans fats can appear under various names on food labels.
 Here are some other names and terms that indicate the presence of trans fats:

-1. Partially Hydrogenated Oils: This is the most alternative term used in ingredient lists.
+1. Partially Hydrogenated Oils: This is the term most commonly used in ingredient lists.

 2. Hydrogenated Oils: Not all hydrogenated oils contain trans fats, but most of them.